-Ste Action

-p

-1 Right-click on the required highlighted relationship cell on the matrix, and select the appropriate context menu option: Apply overlay - apply the CRUD overlay, if one is selected Edit overlay - change the overlay values assigned to the cell Remove overlay - take the overlay off this cell only, and revert to the connector direction arrow icon

-- View relationship open the 'Properties' dialog for the selected relationship - Source element properties open the 'Properties' dialog for the source element - Target element properties open the 'Properties' dialog for the target element - Delete relationship remove the relationship from between the elements - If you have selected 'Delete relationship', Enterprise Architect prompts you to confirm this action.
+Step Action 1 Right-click on the required highlighted relationship cell on the matrix, and select the appropriate context menu option: Apply overlay - apply the CRUD overlay, if one is selected Edit overlay - change the overlay values assigned to the cell Remove overlay - take the overlay off this cell only, and revert to the connector direction arrow icon View relationship - open the 'Properties' dialog for the selected relationship Source element properties - open the 'Properties' dialog for the target element Target element properties - open the 'Properties' dialog for the target element Delete relationship - remove the relationship from between the elements 2 If you have selected 'Delete relationship', Enterprise Architect prompts you to confirm this action.
 Click on the Yes button.

-The 'Delete relationship' option is not available if:

-- The source element (that is, the owner) is locked - You have selected 'Both' in the 'Direction' field you are effectively trying to delete half a relationship - If you have selected one of the other options, modify the properties in the dialog fields as required.
+The 'Delete relationship' option is not available if: • The source element (that is, the owner) is locked and the 'Configure > Security > Administer > Apply Locks to Connectors' option is enabled • You have selected 'Both' in the 'Direction' field - you are effectively trying to delete half a relationship 3 If you have selected one of the other options, modify the properties in the dialog fields as required.
 Click on the OK button to save the changes.